Murder of Rajdev Ranjan: Career

 Rajdev Ranjan started his career as a stringer from Siwan when he started at the Hindustan Daily in 1994.
 For over 24 years, Rajdev Ranjan had been an active journalist for the Hindi-language Hindustan Daily.
 As a journalist, his main focus had been reporting on politics and crime.
-Ranjan worked as a staff member before he was promoted to his bureau chief position, a position which he had held for about seven years until his murder.
-As bureau chief he was in charge of a group of six journalists.
+Ranjan worked as a staff member before he was promoted to the bureau chief position, a position which he held for about seven years until his murder.
+As bureau chief, he was in charge of a group of six journalists.
 The Hindustan Daily is a branch of the Hindustan Times Media company.

 Ranjan had reported against former RJD MP Mohammad Shahabuddin at least 4 times.
 One month before his murder, Ranjan reported on state politician Abdul Ghafoor's meeting and meal shared with imprisoned Shahabuddin inside the Siwan prison.
 Ranjan's name also appeared on a hit list that is claimed by Ranjan's wife to be made by Shahabuddin himself.